top of page

 IBIS MUSIC PHOTOGRAPHY

-As a young musician, I played my first street gig 1977, my first Brisbane Festival 1980 ('Warana' street parade), toured Australia & NZ, 1998 gave up playing in bands.
-2007 I was going to gigs again, looking for something to do, bought a camera.
-I learnt music photography on the street.. at festivals and workshops from others who'd photographed Slim Dusty, The Stones, Hendrix... over the years I too have been lucky to photograph big acts.
-I have a special interest in working with musicians with disabilities, as I've dealt with my own chronic health challenges during adult life.
+As a young musician, I played my first street gig 1977, my first Brisbane Festival 1980 ('Warana' street parade), toured Australia & NZ altho struggling with my health 1998 I gave up playing in bands.
+2006 like many engaged by the new social media age I was going to gigs again, looking for something to do, bought a camera.
+I learnt music photography on the street.. at festivals and workshops from others who'd photographed Slim Dusty, The Stones, Hendrix... over the years I have photographed at all levels from Grammy winning acts to community events & volunteers.
+I have a special interest in working with musicians with disabilities, as I've dealt with my own chronic health challenges.

-Street arts and ibis birds have coexisted in Australian coastal towns & cities since the 1970s as native ibis birds migrate from inland Australia searching for water and food, a climate change story.
+Street arts & ibis birds have coexisted in Australian coastal towns since the 1970s as native ibis birds migrate from inland Australia searching for water and food, a climate change story.
 Ibis are beautiful birds as well as scavengers.
 'Bin turkeys' .. memes ..
 There's that.
-There's beauty in local street arts but the harder side: surviving.
+The beauty in local street arts and harder side: surviving.
 As this photo portfolio shows, this is a transient scene.
-Some performers are here for decades, some only passing through.
-If you see a photo here with you in it and want a copy or want it removed, email ibismusicphotography@gmail.com.
+Some performers here for decades, others passing through.
+If you see a photo here with you in it and want a copy or removed, email ibismusicphotography@gmail.com.

 Main Photo: Tones And I, Queen Street Mall, Brisbane, QLD 6 October 2018